-The term “helicopter parent” refers to a parent who resembles a helicopter by hovering closely over his or her children to monitor – and try to “help” with – everything they do.
+The term “helicopter parent” refers to a guardian who resembles a helicopter by hovering closely over offspring.

-In interesting research, a comparison was made between super-involved parents and aircrafts was first made in 1969 by Dr. Haim Ginott in a book published in 1969 entitled Between Parent and Teenager included examples of guardians who monitored and “helped” their children do almost everything.
-Helicopter parents sometimes do their children’s homework and/or choose friends for their children during their youth.
-He goes on to explain that in adulthood, helicopter parents may contact college professors and employers on behalf of their grown children whether or not they wish them to do so.
-Ginot cautions that this careful, hyper-involved parenting style is usually done out of a loving desire to shield children from physical harm and emotional pain, but it doesn’t always yield optimistic results in the long run.
+The comparison between super-involved parents and aircrafts was first made in 1969 by Dr. Haim Ginott.
+Ginott’s book Between Parent and Teenager included examples of guardians who monitored and “helped” their children do almost everything.
+Helicopter parents sometimes do children’s homework and/or choose friends for their children during their youth.
+In adulthood, helicopter parents may contact college professors and employers on behalf of their grown children.
+In many cases, the adult offspring wishes the parent would be less invasive.
+Careful, hyper-involved parenting is usually done out of a loving desire to shield children from physical and emotional pain.
+Unfortunately, it doesn’t always yield optimistic results in the long run.
 Helicopter parents can have negative and positive impacts on the physical, social, and mental health of children.

-Above chart shows there are more drawbacks than benefits for children raised by helicopter parents.
-To prevent raising a child with the problems described above, parents with hovering tendencies ought to identify the causes of their over-involvement and takes steps to ease up so their children are granted the freedom to achieve independent success.
+This chart shows there are more drawbacks than benefits for children raised by helicopter parents.
+To prevent raising a child with the problems described above, parents with hovering tendencies can identify causes of their over-involvement.
+Thereafter, the adults can take steps to ease up so their children are granted freedom to achieve independent success.